 Is Your Home Safe?

-by Jessica Socheski on Feb 25, 2014
+by Guest on Feb 25, 2014

 Ensuring the safety and security or your valuables and family is an important part of owning a home.
 You want to make sure that they are protected and safe from harm and not living in constant fear or danger.
-In order to do that, you should take an assessment of the security of your house to make sure that it is safe.
+To do that, you should take an assessment of the security of your house to make sure that it is safe.
 Here are some of the main things you should consider around your house.

 Your house should be well-lit, inside and outside.
 Keeping your house lit indoors indicates that the house is occupied.
 You don’t want to light the entire house so that everything inside can be seen, but try to have at least one or two rooms lit at a time.
 Danger typically lurks when a house is dark--it’s a better target.
 The same can be said for outdoor lighting.
 It is more difficult to hide around a lit house, and you want to make sure you can see what is going on at all times.
 An even better measure would be to have lights on timers so that your home never looks dark and vacant.